ADJUST DATES TO YOUR TOWN

-After you have set your frost date, check it out by looking near the top right of this or any page in GardenFocused.
-If it’s set correctly then you know we have set all dates to suit your area of the UK.
-Occasionally your settings can get lost over time although this is unusual.
-If this happens then simply return to this page and reset to your town.
+After you have set your frost date, check it out by looking near the top right of any page in GardenFocused.
+If it’s set correctly then you know we have set all dates to suit your area.

 MORE ABOUT THE EFFECTS OF FROST IN YOUR GARDEN

 At the end of this page we have begun compiling a list of recent weather predictions for the UK in winter, most of which turned out to be a whole pile of sensation seeking rubbish!
 Read this article to the end and see those predictions.
 We will add to them in the future.

 Weather affects the plants in your garden in many ways.
 Possibly one of the most obvious is the effect of a late frost on tender plants and vegetables – it can kill them overnight.
 The more you know about the weather in your area, the better chance you have of raising healthy plants.
 This article examines how frost forms, where it forms and how the effects can be minimised.
 Towards the middle of this page is a map of England, Scotland and Wales which attempts to identify the last frost date in your area.

 It’s easy to confuse the effects of the last frost date and the lowest average temperature on the plants in your garden.
 In general terms the last frost date will effect when you can plant tender, annual plants and vegetables.
 The lowest average temperature however will effect which types of non-annual plants you can grow in your garden.
 For example, if the last frost in your garden is late spring, you will be able to plant out tomato plants a week or so later.